developer-friendly/blog/docs/blog/posts/2025/012-consul-tf-backend/README.md

 whatever you need is always one `dnf` away from you!

-Coming from Ubuntu background and using Ubuntu-based desktop all my life, I have never had such a great sysadmin experience before in my life.
+Coming from Ubuntu background and using Ubuntu-based desktop all my life, I have never had such a great [sysadmin] experience before in my life.
 Fedora is awesome. :heart_hands:

 ### Disable Fedora's Firewall

-Now let's start with the bare essentials, we first need to disable the firewall of the host, since [Azure] cloud already has a Security Group configured in front of it.
+Now let's start with the bare essentials.
+We first need to disable the firewall of the host, since [Azure] cloud already has a Security Group configured in front of it.